lmrisdal/smtpClient/README.md

 ### How to use
 Run with these parameters: 'hostname' debugging_option (0 or 1)

-Debugging option 0 = displays no status messages.
+0 = displays no status messages.
-Debugging option 1 = displays all status messages.
+1 = displays all status messages.

 e.g.
 $ java -jar smtpClient.jar loki.ist.unomaha.edu 1